You can move a custom domain from one Squarespace site to another. How you move your domain between sites depends on who hosts your domain:

 - You'll see a Connecting in Progress message.
 Click Okay to continue.

-- A new panel will open showing the records to enter in your domain provider’s account to reconnect to Squarespace.
+- If your domain uses a manual connection process, a new panel will open showing the records to enter in your domain provider’s account.
 Since your domain was previously connected to Squarespace, you’ll only need to update the unique CNAME so it connects to the new site.